-- Panic disorder needs no preliminary triggers, it may strike like a lightning from a clear sky.
+- it needs no preliminary triggers, it may strike like a lightning from a clear sky.

-- In panic disorder, one often asks for help from any person in sight.
+- one often asks for help from any person in sight.

-- In social phobia, the person would rather vanish from the scene as quickly as possible.
+- the person would rather vanish from the scene as quickly as possible.

 When it comes to ESB, it is not of high importance to define whether a patient suffers from social phobia or panic disorder, since in many cases the treatment is the same.
 Both conditions respond readily to sympathetic block.